 This was by far my favorite town, as it was the most bustling (which is relative, given that these are all peaceful little towns).
 There were cute shops, restaurants, and dessert shops.
 You’ll also find the historic Red Lion Inn, which has a lovely courtyard for outdoor dining and a front porch lined with classic rocking chairs (sometimes there are even live music performances).
 They also have a quaint indoor dining room, tavern, and pub.

 Just a short walk from the town center, you’ll find the Norman Rockwell Museum.
 If you’re not familiar with the Norman Rockwell, he was an American painter and illustrator whose work focused on American culture and everyday life.
 One of his most iconic pieces, The Problem We All Live With, depicts six-year-old Ruby Bridges (an African-American student) on her way to an all-white school during the era of desegregation.
-The museum is currently closed due to the pandemic.

 Photo by alh1 on Flickr, CC BY-NC-ND 2.0